 Please Note: this work has been decommissioned.
 As a temporary work the components were designed to function short term and the work has now been removed.

-Amphibious Architecture is a poetic and dynamic light array over 60 metres long, providing information about river health through dissolved oxygen levels below the surface.
+Amphibious Architecture was a poetic and dynamic light array over 60 metres long, providing information about river health through dissolved oxygen levels below the surface.

-Amphibious Architecture is an ambitious project blending art and science, raising the profile of the health of the River Derwent, and making the normally invisible, visible.
-It will be installed semi-permanently - up to 10 years.
+Amphibious Architecture was an ambitious project blending art and science, raising the profile of the health of the River Derwent, and making the normally invisible, visible.
+It was be installed for 4 years.

 Dissolved oxygen is one of the most important factors in the health of an eco-system, where high levels of dissolved oxygen indicate a healthier eco-system and the presence of sustained life in the River Derwent.
 Amphibious Architecture helps audiences to visualise river health and water quality in real time with a tangible, visual representation of what is happening in their river.

 The work was originally prototyped by Jeremijenko’s Environmental Art Clinic, New York University and the Living Architecture Lab at Columbia University, USA and first tested in the Bronx and East Rivers, New York City, 2009.
 It has been adapted and resolved over a period of 18 months for our local conditions.
 Visitors and community from around the world can text a number and receive real-time analysis of the health of the river.

 [ NB Due to technical issues this work is currently not operational.]